ibm-cloud-docs/containers/cs_cli_reference.md

 </tbody></table></p></dd>

 <dt><code>--hardware <em>HARDWARE</em></code></dt>
-<dd>(Optional) The level of hardware isolation for your worker node.
+<dd>The level of hardware isolation for your worker node.
 Use dedicated if you want to have available physical resources dedicated to you only, or shared to allow physical resources to be shared with other IBM customers.
-The default is shared.</dd>
+The default is shared.
+This value is optional.</dd>

 <dt><code>--machine-type <em>MACHINE_TYPE</em></code></dt>
-<dd>(Required) The machine type that you choose impacts the amount of memory and disk space that is available to the containers that are deployed to your worker node.
+<dd>The machine type that you choose impacts the amount of memory and disk space that is available to the containers that are deployed to your worker node.
+This value is required.
 To list available machine types, see [bx cs machine-types LOCATION](cs_cli_reference.html#cs_machine_types).</dd>

 <dt><code>--number <em>NUMBER</em></code></dt>
-<dd>(Optional) An integer that represents the number of worker nodes to create in the cluster.
-The default value is 1. </dd>
+<dd>An integer that represents the number of worker nodes to create in the cluster.
+The default value is 1.
+This value is optional.</dd>

 <dt><code>--private-vlan <em>PRIVATE_VLAN</em></code></dt>
-<dd>(Required) The private VLAN that was specified when the cluster was created.
+<dd>The private VLAN that was specified when the cluster was created.
+This value is required.

 <p><strong>Note:</strong> The public and private VLANs that you specify must match.
 Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 The number and letter combination after those prefixes must match to use those VLANs when creating a cluster.
 Do not use public and private VLANs that do not match to create a cluster.</p></dd>

 <dt><code>--public-vlan <em>PUBLIC_VLAN</em></code></dt>
-<dd>(Optional) The public VLAN that was specified when the cluster was created.
+<dd>The public VLAN that was specified when the cluster was created.
+This value is optional.

 <p><strong>Note:</strong> The public and private VLANs that you specify must match.
 Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 The number and letter combination after those prefixes must match to use those VLANs when creating a cluster.
 Do not use public and private VLANs that do not match to create a cluster.</p></dd>
 </dl>